jehugaleahsa/Learning-Angular2-Webpack-Bootstrap4/README.md

 - A data grid control that supports client- and server-side sorting, filtering and paging.

 Upcoming features:
-- Data grid column templates to allow custom content within table cells.
 - Enum/select filter type for the data grid.

 Pending Feedback:
 - A button group in the DatePicker to choose Today, Clear or Close.